Rhyspew/aws-bootcamp-cruddur-2023/journal/week5.md

 VALUES
 ('Noah AWS','noah@theboa.com' , 'noah' ,'MOCK')

-Test in Cruddur app.
-View and send messages.
+Test in Cruddur app, could not get noah id to load so found that I could change the front end url to /messages/noah and insert a message from there.